 Forbes states warehouses that implement AI solutions can benefit from such enhancements as inventory accuracy reaching up to 99.9%, worker travel time reductions of 20% or more, and order fulfillment speeds increasing by at least 15%.
 To achieve similar results, supply chain and logistics companies need to consider implementing the following AI-driven solutions:

-- Robotic Process Automation (RPA): Robots can completely transform processes that previously required human efforts like picking, packing, sorting, etc. Moreover, they can do it faster and more accurately.
+• Robotic Process Automation (RPA): RPA development services equip businesses with robots that can completely transform processes that previously required human efforts like picking, packing, sorting, etc. Moreover, they can do it faster and more accurately.

 Lowered Operational Costs